C2DH/playing-ranke-two-stack/README.md

 You can clone any of the existing marugoto games found here: https://github.com/uzh/lit-content

-For example, **clone the lit-demo** project to your local folder `data/marugoto/contents` (this folder is git-ignored, except for ranketwo game-content):
+For example, **clone the lit-demo** project to your local folder `data/marugoto/contents` (this folder is git-ignored, except for ranketwo game-content for content editors):

 ```
-cd data/marugoto/contents #navigate to the correct folder
+cd data/marugoto/contents #navigate to the correct folder ("Set-Location" on PowerShell instead of "cd")
 git clone git@github.com:uzh/lit-demo.git #git clone the repo
 ```